-As is well-known, people from BBC Scotland television were here last summer shooting a spy story by Desmond Bagley, Running Blind, which has been called in Icelandic ‘Out into the unknown’ and is set in this country.
-In addition to the British TV stars – like Stuart Wilson, George Sewell and Vladek Shebal, Icelandic actors were also recruited to the production and the part played by Rangnheiður Steindórsóttir is one of the largest.
-The part she plays is an Icelandic woman, Elín.
-Also playing is Steindór Hjörleifsson and there are others involved.
-Jack Gerson wrote the screenplay and it will be shown in several parts this month on the BBC.
-The first episode was shown last Friday and now DB reviews it.
-To many, there is much trivial content where most familiar tactics are used.
+As is well known, people from BBC Scotland television were here last summer to make a film based on Desmond Bagley’s spy story, Running Blind, which has been called in Icelandic Út í óvissuna, and is set in Iceland.
+Various stars from British television were in the lead roles – such as Stuart Wilson, George Sewell and Vladek Sheybal, but Icelandic actors were also recruited to the production with Rangnheiður Steindóróttir’s part being one of the biggest.
+She plays the protagonist’s Icelandic fiancée, Elin.
+Steindór Hjörleifsson and others are also involved.
+The screenplay was written by Jack Gerson and it will be shown in several episodes this month on the BBC.
+The first episode was shown last Friday and now Dagblaðið has seen some reviews about it.
+Many people think there is much trivial content with too many clichés.
 The Daily Telegraph calls the episode a ‘knock about spy story‘ and ‘nonsensical‘ but gives the impression, however, that it is not boring.
-When it goes into the Icelandic landscape one can enjoy a car chase balanced with numerous opportunities to explore the landscape.
-No other people have commented on the show.
-DB will monitor further British media response to these episodes.
+It is mainly the Icelandic landscape that can be enjoyed and the pursuit provides various opportunities for nature observation.
+Nothing more was said about the show.
+Dagblaðið will monitor further reactions by the British media with regard to this.

 Image title: Filming in Austurstræti last summer.
 The actor walking in Austurstræti stops to buy a newspaper from the newsboy before entering Hressó cafe.

 - ‘Út í óvissuna – viðbrögð brezkra gagnrýnenda við fyrsta þætti’: Dagblaðið, 11 January 1979, p.
 15; © DV ehf.